AAAS Kavli Science Journalism Awards

 The Native American Journalists Association (NAJA) annually recognizes outstanding coverage of Turtle Island by Indigenous and non-Indigenous journalists across the U.S. and Canada.
 Entries must have been published or broadcast between Jan 1 and Dec 31.

-National Press Foundation
+National Press Foundation Awards

 The National Press Foundation presents several awards to journalists and helps administer journalism awards presented by other organizations.
 NPF awards accomplishments in broadcasting, print and online journalism, as well as editorial cartoons.
 The awards have different criteria.
 Some invite journalists to submit their work for judging, while others do not.
 Cash prizes.